arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/connectivity-tutorial/content.md

 ![Bluetooth® sketch running on the Opta](assets/opta-ble.png)

-If you want to take a deeper look at what features the **ArduinoBLE** library has to offer, please go [here](https://www.arduino.cc/reference/en/libraries/arduinoble/).
+If you want to take a deeper look at what features the **ArduinoBLE** library has to offer, [take a look at the API reference page](https://www.arduino.cc/reference/en/libraries/arduinoble/).

 ## Conclusion